raazi29/mindmate-emotions-flow/backend/README.md

 - Virtual environment (venv, conda, etc.)
 - Dependencies listed in requirements.txt

+## Local NeuroFeel Model

+The backend now supports local execution of the NeuroFeel emotion detection model for improved performance and offline capability.
+To use the local model:

+1. Set the environment variable `USE_LOCAL_NEUROFEEL=true`
+2. The model will be automatically downloaded on first use
+3. Subsequent requests will use the cached model for faster inference

 ## Setup

 1. Create and activate a virtual environment: